 Write a summary that is personable, searchable, and authentically YOU

 An effective LinkedIn summary makes people want to know more about you and ultimately connect with you one-on-one.
 Use this section to weave together who you are, your experience, the type of things you are interested in, and goals you would like to achieve.
 Feel free to show your personality and write in the first person if you wish – 70-80% professional and 20-30% personal information is a good ratio for this section.
 LinkedIn recommends a summary of 40 words or more to improve your profile’s searchability, so consider the keywords you want to use here as well.

 Take this content from your resume and summarize each entry in a way that will engage readers and support your brand message.
 You don’t need to include every detail you have on your resume – omit or minimize the points that are not relevant to your career aspirations.

 From your Career Interests dashboard, you can set preferences for your next role, including job titles, location, preferred start date, and company size.
 You can also turn on ‘Open Candidates’, which signals to recruiters that you’re open to new opportunities.
 By setting these preferences, you’ll start to see more relevant job recommendations and receive opportunities from recruiters that are more tailored to what you’re looking for in your next opportunity.

 Looking for more advice on how to perfect your LinkedIn profile?
-Visit your WorkBC Employment Services Center to attend a workshop or review your profile with a career advisor.
+Visit your local WorkBC Center to attend a workshop or review your profile with a career advisor.
 Find your local WorkBC Centre.